 We lovingly refer to Joe as “The Bike Man”.
 He serves the community by volunteering with a few local charities servicing and repairing bicycles.

-Joe faithfully comes to The Sheltering Tree on Wednesdays when the office is open.
+Joe faithfully comes to The Sheltering Tree on Tuesdays when the office is open.
 He sets up his mobile shop and works in the parking lot assisting anyone that needs help with their bike.
 He provides excellent maintenance and donates countless parts and materials to get bikes on the road again.
 He offers friendly conversation as he assists those who come for help.

 Joe is truly an asset to The Sheltering Tree.
 Recently he went out of his way and was very persistent until he obtained 15 bikes from the Sheriff’s office from their unclaimed bike supply.
 These bikes continue to bless so many folks that have no other form of transportation.
 He’s always looking for parts so that he can continue to keep the bikes moving.
 He also searches the internet and local contacts to obtain tires, tubes, seats, cables and other bike parks so that he has a supply to always be ready to fix a bike when the need arises.
 Joe has a little shop set up where we house the bikes which have been graciously donated by a board member.
 This enables Joe to work on bikes when he has a spare moment.